-Accommodations Tax Advisory Committee - Three (3) Vacancies (One applicant must have a background in the Cultural Industry; other Two (2) applicants must have a background in the Hospitality Industry; One is an at-large seat)
+Accommodations Tax Advisory Committee - Five (5) Vacancies (One applicant must have a background in the Cultural Industry; Three applicants must have a background in the Hospitality Industry; One is an at-large seat)

 The Accommodations Tax Advisory Committee makes recommendations and provides advisory assistance to the County Council on the expenditure of revenue generated from the Accommodations Tax.

 Various short term committees formed for a specific task or objective, and dissolved after the completion of the task or achievement of the objective.